Why Finite Mathematics Is The Most Fundamental and Ultimate Quantum Theory Will Be Based on Finite Mathematics: Main results of FQT

 As shown in Ref. \cite{monograph}, for macroscopic bodies standard distance operator is semiclassical only at cosmological distances.
 Therefore this operator should be modified.
 We propose a new distance operator which satisfies all the required properties.
 Then a detailed calculation \cite{monograph} gives that in quantum theory based on representations of the dS algebra the mean value of the Hamiltonian for a system of two free nonrelativistic bodies is given by

 where $H_0$ is the free Hamiltonian, $C$ is a constant and $\delta_i$ ($i=1,2)$ is the width of the dS momentum distribution for body $i$.
-The last term in Eq. (\ref{dS}) represents the de Sitter correction to the standard expression.
+The last term in Eq. (\ref{dS}) represents the dS correction to standard expression.
 We see that the correction disappears if the width of the momentum distribution for each body becomes very large.
 In standard theory there is no limitation on the width and this correction is negligible.

 However, in FQT the width cannot be arbitrarily large.
 Suppose that a macroscopic body consists of $N$ components and $\delta_j$ ($j=1,2,...N$) is the width of the momentum distribution of the $j$th component with the mass $m_j$.
 Then, as shown in Ref. \cite{monograph}, a necessary condition for a wave function to have a probabilistic interpretation is